 Instructions

-• Heat a large heavy pan to medium heat and add the vegetable.
+• Heat a large heavy pan to medium heat and add the lard or oil.
 Pat the chicken dry with paper towels and season generously with salt and pepper on both sides.
 Add the chicken to the pan and cook until browned on both sides (about 4-5 minutes per side).
 When the chicken is brown, remove to a plate and lightly tent with foil.
 Work in batches if needed to not overcrowd the pan.

 • Add the onions to the pan along with a pinch of salt and cook until softened (10-12 minutes).
 Add the garlic and cook for another minute or until fragrant.